James Anthony Tamayo: Bishop of Laredo

 In March 2016, Tamayo halted the construction of a Catholic student center at Texas A&M International University (TAMIU) in Laredo.
 The Brothers of St. John, key sponsors of the $4 million-plus project, held a groundbreaking ceremony in November 2013.
 Tamayo did not attend the groundbreaking; nor did he offer an explanation for his opposition to the project, even to TAMIU President Ray Keck.
-Hundreds of thousands of preliminary funds have already been spent on the project, which has been on the drawing board for a decade.Glen S. Jackson of Alexandria questioned Tamayo's opposition to the student center, which he said has caused a "hostile atmosphere" in the Laredo diocese.
+Hundreds of thousands of preliminary funds have already been spent on the project, which has been on the drawing board for a decade.
+Glen S. Jackson of Alexandria questioned Tamayo's opposition to the student center, which he said has caused a "hostile atmosphere" in the Laredo diocese.
 Jackson had claimed that 99 percent of the clergy in the Laredo diocese favors the project.

+On May 1, 2026, Pope Leo XIV accepted his resignation after reaching and surpassing the madatory retirement age of 75.